sunny-panchal/personal-site/app/data/about.md

 #### Travel

-- I am from originally from Brampton, Canada and have since lived in Toronto, Canada and Edinburgh, UK.
+- I am from originally from Brampton, Canada and have since lived in Toronto, Canada, Edinburgh, UK, and Vlorë, Albania.

 - I've been to 23 countries so far and look forward to growing that list.